 All those cravings for something different – pleasures of camping as well as outdoorsiness – luxury tents are ‘PERFECT’.
-We got accommodated in Lebua Lodge at Amer – an astounding glamping retreat.
-You can read more about our Glamping Experience at Lebua Lodge Amer (opens in new window)
+We stayed at Lebua Lodge at Amer – an astounding glamping retreat.

 - Hawa Mahal: A fine example of ancient India architecture, this distinctive mark is a must explore for all those visiting Jaipur.
-The narrow, cramped corridors are just not meant for the Claustrophobic.
+Claustrophobic people should avoid the narrow, cramped corridors here at all costs.
 (Remains open from 9-5)

 - City Palace: Also called the Chandra Mahal, City Palace is located in the heart of Jaipur City.
 It remains open from 9-5 so you can plan your trip accordingly.